zhannakhuranova/NN-from-scratch-/README.md

-Simple perceptron NN model from Scratch in C++ language with sigmoid activation function for solving classification problem with creation "hello.dat"   file in the end, which you couild plot via Gnuplot.
+Simple perceptron NN model from Scratch in C++ language;
+Sigmoid activation function was used for classification problem solving In the end, create a "hello.dat" file in the end, which you couild plot via Gnuplot.